alexpeterhall/quotes/quotes.md

 "You are not what you think you are, but what you think, you are." - Brian Tracy "Complaining is not a strategy.
 You have to work with the world as you find it, not as you would have it be." - Jeff Bezos "There are a few times in life when you leap up and the past that you'd been standing on falls away behind you, and the future you mean to land on is not yet in place, and for a moment you're suspended knowing nothing and no one, not even yourself." - Ann Patchett, writer (b.
 2 Dec 1963)
+"As in tennis, if one partner stops hitting the ball back, the other soon stops playing tennis." - Dr. Paul O "The greatest of faults, I should say, is to be conscious of none." - Thomas Carlyle "Life is like stepping onto a boat which is about to sail out to sea and sink." ― Zen Master Shunryu Suzuki "If they give you ruled paper, write the other way." - Juan Ramon Jimenez, poet, Nobel Prize in literature (23 Dec 1881-1958)

 ## Death